<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Dated carpet.

 Older carpets can be hideous.
 Remember the shag carpet everyone once had in their home?
 No matter how repulsive the carpet may be, it is certainly replaceable and not permanent.
-Fellow MilitaryByOwner writer Dawn Smith says, “Carpet removal and hardwood installation are some of friendlier DIY projects for a homeowner to attempt.”
+Fellow MilitaryByOwner writer Dawn Smith says, “Carpet removal and hardwood installation are some of the friendlier DIY projects for a homeowner to attempt.”
 Overlook the ugly carpet and envision the house with your ideal flooring.

 2) Dated appliances.